 Paris, make it real.

 Volumes could be – and have been – written extolling the virtues of Paris.
 Iconic architecture, the world’s most versatile collection of art, renowned cuisine and shopping – it’s without question: few, if any, cities rival the offerings of The City of Light.
 Still, the intimate neighbourhoods of Paris, France retain a tangible village quality, each with its own unique personality and offerings.
 From the 1st to the 20th arrondissement, one by one the most recognisable landmarks in the world are found nestled alongside local boutiques, restaurants and cafés.
-To wander Paris is truly one of life’s most precious gifts while staying at Hotel Warwick Champs-Elysees.
+To wander Paris is truly one of life’s most precious gifts while staying at the hotel Warwick Paris.